Are Microgreen Seeds Different From Regular Seeds?

 Seed sales of Mighty Micro are also picking up with repeat customers.

-The advantage of microgreen seed mixes is that you can blend flavors and gain health benefits from several different varieties in one tray.
+The advantage of microgreen seed mixes is that you can blend flavors and gain health benefits from several varieties in one tray.

-The point is that mixes take a little bit of work to get right, but when they are you gain benefits from one harvest.
+The point is that mixes take a little bit of work to get right, but when they are, you gain benefits from one harvest.

 Recap of Are Microgreen Seeds Different from Regular Seeds?